LoL ranks: League of Legends ranking system explained

 As you can see, the most populated tiers are between Bronze and Gold, with a rapidly-diminishing number of players scaling further up the ranks.

-From Diamond onwards, there is a huge drop off in the number of players in the top tiers, with just 0.012% of players managing to reach – and most importantly, stay – at Challenger rank.
-Using Riot’s own figure of eight million daily players, we can work out that around just 1,500 players across the world are skilled enough to be in the top tier.
+From Diamond onwards, there is a huge drop off in the number of players in the top tiers, with just 0.020% of players managing to reach – and most importantly, stay – at Challenger rank.
+As per Riot’s support site, there are only 2,050 Challenger slots across the globe.

-It’s also worth noting that from Platinum onwards, players lose LP over time for having inactive ranked accounts, so to keep your high ranking you’ve got to keep playing.
+It’s also worth noting that from Diamond onwards, players lose LP over time for having inactive ranked accounts, so to keep your high ranking you’ve got to keep playing.

 How do I unlock ranked League of Legends?